sjbiaga/kittens/traverse-2-chain/README.md

 depending on the parameters to `G.map2Eval` (stuff on the heap is appended): especially, `Applicative`s with _fail fast_ semantics can _short circuit_ and terminate the program simply by _not using_ the second argument - if they need, they can return `Eval.now(<failure>)`.]

+So, let us discuss the processing, in each case.

 1. Starting from the `end` of each range, its implementation is a lazy "foldRight" disguised as an iterative `while` loop.